aleingercher/aleingercher/README.md

 - Javascript
 - Typescript
+- React.js

 ### 📖 to follow the path as a fullstack:

 - Java
-- Spring
+- Spring boot
-- React.js
+- Node.js

-And a touch of Node.js

 ## Other interests